 (iv) -2 if the Respondent eventually made some efforts to correct the violation, or to minimize the effects of the violation.

-(v) -1 if the respondent made reasonable efforts to ensure that the violation would not be repeated.
+(v) -1 if the Respondent made reasonable efforts to ensure that the violation would not be repeated.

 (vi) 0 if there is insufficient information to make a finding under sub-subparagraphs (E)(i) through (E)(v) or (E)(vii) or if the violation or the effects of the violation could not be corrected or minimized.